 Here’s what else I saw in fantasy baseball Friday night:

-Take on your favorite writers and other readers of Razzball for a chance at prizes!Please, blog, may I have some more?
+Take on your favorite contributors and other readers in the 2017 Fantasy Football Razzball Commenter Leagues for a chance at prizes!
+Free to join, leagues still open!Please, blog, may I have some more?